dluman/NaNoGenMo-2016/README.md

 # End-of-month Update

 Well, I'm a day (or so) late, but wanted to update the repo with what I'm considering a first draft.
 This project still has a lot of interesting avenues to pursue, but I'm one computed novel down with (hopefully) many more to go.

+The file is HUGE, so GitHub has some trouble with it.
+No matter!
+Here's a link: https://drive.google.com/open?id=0B4cYh0dWc005aHVXNDc0SGQxZk0

+Who knows if it's any good?
+All I can say for certain is that this iteration is done.